noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [...]

-[That Evil God resurrected and right at that moment…...]
+[That Evil God resurrected and right at that moment...]

 [Right at that moment?]